gabrielrmachado/TPCH_Benchmark/README.md

 ## Further material

 For further information regarding TPC-H, it is recommended to read the [TPC-H manual](documentation/tpc-h_v2.18.0.pdf) and the paper entitled [Benchmarking with TPC-H on Off-the-Shelf Hardware: An Experiments Report](documentation/tpch_benchmark_paper.pdf).
-Also, an overview of the TPC-H workflow is provided [here](documentation/tpch_workflow.pdf).
+Also, a brief overview of the TPC-H workflow is provided [here](documentation/tpch_workflow.pdf).
 This file describes and explains, in a nutshell, all the steps performed by the benchmark.